-These rising prices, coupled with the hassle and one-size-fits-all nature of traditional group benefits, have caused many small businesses to drop health benefits altogether.
-However, not offering health benefits ends up costing more in the long run as employees look elsewhere for jobs with better benefits packages.
+Increased health insurance costs and rigid participation requirements have caused many small businesses to drop their traditional health benefits.
+However, not offering health benefits costs more in the long run as they cause employees to look elsewhere for jobs with better benefits packages.

 Option 1: Small group health insurance

 The traditional choice for most businesses is a group health insurance policy.
 Group plans are chosen by employers and provide health coverage to employees and, potentially, employees’ dependents.
 Companies with between two and 50 full-time employees (or as many as 100 in some states) can purchase small group health insurance.

 Small employers offering small business health insurance pay a fixed premium for the policy.
 In some cases, they pass on a portion of the premium cost to employees.
 Employees are responsible for copays and deductibles associated with the services they receive.

 Businesses typically purchase health coverage through an insurance agent, broker, or the public Small Business Health Options (SHOP) marketplace1.
 SHOP plans provide affordable health and dental coverage, but you’ll need to ensure you qualify for a plan before you can enroll.

 Traditional group health insurance can be a good choice for small businesses because it's relatively easy to obtain, and most employees are already familiar with how it works.

 However, employee premium prices with group medical plans can be costly.
 In 2022, employers contributed about $6,500 each year toward each employee’s individual coverage premiums and about $16,300 per employee with family coverage premiums.